Thursday, September 9th, 2010

 Children of Peter Tatum ("II") + Rebeccah Howell, per will:

-(a) Howell Tatum (17 October 1765 Mecklinburg County, Virginia to 17 June 1833 Talledga or Lowndes County, Alabama) married 1786 Wilkes County, Georgia to Henrica Organ.
+(h) Howell Tatum (17 October 1765 Mecklinburg County, Virginia to 17 June 1833 Talledga or Lowndes County, Alabama) married 1786 Wilkes County, Georgia to Henrica Organ.
 Howell Tatum is found on Wilkes County tax list for 1791 and Oglethorpe County for 1798.
 This couple migrated to Alabama with all of their children before 1817 when it was still part of the Mississippi Territory and settled in the area of Autauga County.
 Howell came with his brother Eppes and possibly brothers Peter and Thomas.
 On 1 December 1831, Howell, Eppes, and William Tatum (son of Eppes -??) were issued land grants in Autauga County.
-Children of Howell Tatum (Sr.) + Henrica Organ (dates vary with sources):

 (aa) Joel Tatum (1789 Greene County, Georgia to 1857 Union County, Arkansas) married in Greene County to Polly Price in 1808.

-(cc) Howell Tatum (1795 Greene County Georgia to 1833 Autauga County, Alabama) married 27 July 1812 in Oglethorpe County, Georgia to Rebecca Pierce.
+(cc) Howell Tatum (1795 Greene County, Georgia to 1833 Autauga County, Alabama) married 27 July 1812 in Oglethorpe County, Georgia to Rebecca Pierce.

 (dd) Peter Epps Tatum (1796 Greene County, Georgia to 1836 Montgomery County, Alabama) married 24 November 1817 in Montgomery County, Mississippi Territory to Martha Gause (county record).
 Peter moved between Montgomery and Autauga Counties and was appointed a commissioner to convey Seminole Indians from Florida to Arkansas.